Ethical Investment and Banking

 OR

-3 Commitment to directly invest in community-owned renewable energy and/or renewable energy projects on campus 5%
+3. Commitment to directly invest in community-owned renewable energy and/or renewable energy projects on campus.
+5%

 Clarifications